shamsheersc19/OpenAeroStruct/README.md

 [Video with span, sweep, and chord design variables](https://youtu.be/Q36UYrk4H64)

+See below for notes on the original version (using OpenMDAO version 1.7).

 # OpenAeroStruct + wingbox

 OpenAeroStruct is a Python tool that performs aerostructural optimization of lifting surfaces using OpenMDAO.
 It uses a vortex lattice method (VLM) for the aerodynamics and a finite element method (FEM) spatial beam model with 6-DOF-per-node elements for the structures.